-Your life alert system serves as a lifeline during an emergency, and this chain is only as strong as its weakest link.
-The reason some of the most popular life alert systems continue to rank highly year after year depends on three factors:
+Your medical alert system serves as a lifeline during an emergency, and this chain is only as strong as its weakest link.
+The reason some of the most popular alert systems continue to rank highly year after year depends on three factors:

 Quality and reliability of hardware – Considering the function a medical alert system is supposed to ultimately provide, you will want to make sure your company has a reputation for featuring the most reliable and up-to-date hardware out there.
 It sounds silly but it's true, what matters most is the thing works when you need it!
 Also, check for equipment warranties.